Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 ***Damage.*** The table lists the amount of damage a weapon deals when an attacker hits with it as well as the type of that damage.

 ***Properties.*** Any properties a weapon has are listed in the Properties column.
 Each property is defined in the [Properties](index.md#weapon-properties) section.

+***Category.*** Firearms are considered ranged weapons for the purposes of effects, abilities, feats, and spells that refer to weapons unless a restriction or limitation explicitly prevents their use.
+If an ability or spell refers to “ranged weapons” or simply “weapons,” firearms are included unless stated otherwise.

 ### Short-Arm